 Parents and carers are the key people in educating their children about their bodies and how they are in charge of them.
 Often, children want their parents/carers to be the first people who talk to them about these topics.
 Parents and carers have a unique emotional relationship with their child and knowledge of their maturity and they can respond to their questions more spontaneously as they arise.
 The teaching offered by school should complement and support the teaching you provide at home.

-We understand that some questions may be difficult to answer and some conversations are not always the easiest to have.
-The following websites may be useful to you for further guidance and advice. www.NSPCC.org.uk/pants www.safesecurekids.org
+We understand that some questions may be difficult to answer and some conversations are not always the easiest to have. www.NSPCC.org.uk/pants is a helpful website with a catchy song!

-As always, if we can support you further in any way, please speak to your child's class teacher.
+As always, if we can support you further in any way, please speak to your child's class teacher or your school's PSHE lead Mrs. Thorpe.